vercel/examples/solutions/domains-api/README.md

 You'll need to configure 3 different environment variables for this project to work:

-- `VERCEL_PROJECT_ID`: The ID of the Vercel project you want to add/remove domains from.
+- `PROJECT_ID_VERCEL`: The ID of the Vercel project you want to add/remove domains from.
 You can find it under the "Settings" tab in your project's dashboard.
-- `VERCEL_TEAM_ID`: The ID of the Vercel team you want to add/remove domains from.
+- `TEAM_ID_VERCEL`: The ID of the Vercel team you want to add/remove domains from.
 You can find it under the "Settings" tab in your team's dashboard.
 - `AUTH_BEARER_TOKEN`: Your personal auth bearer token that gives you programmatic access to your Vercel account.
 You can create one under the "Tokens" tab in your personal account's settings tab.

 ### 1. Adding Domains